nicoryne/learn-app/README.md

-# Learn App
+# ScholarMe

-Learn is a digital learning tool
+ScholarMe is a digital learning tool

 ## Description